Veteran Salute: Byron Bayers raises top notch Hereford cattle after Air Force service

 After they used Evan Mischief for nine years, the family sold him to Roy Turner, the Governor of Oklahoma.

-The first $10,000 bull to sell at auction was sired by Evan Mischief, as was a $50,000 bull that sold in 1972, who set another record – the highest priced bull to sell at auction at that time.
+The first $10,000 bull to sell at auction was sired by Evan Mischief, as was a $50,000 bull that sold in 1972, who was the highest priced bull to sell at auction at that time.

 Other outstanding descendants of Even Mischief were RC Dan Mischief 19th, the first Midland Bull Test Champion; Evan Return, Montana Winter Fair Champion; Evan Centurian; Evan Dominator, Evan Innovator, Evan Mischief 88 and Mischief 77 who became foundation sires for several other Hereford herds.